Enabling the Built-in HTTP Cache Invalidation System

 It is disabled by default.
 If enabled, Doctrine ORM entities will not work as expected if any of the other fields are used.

 As mentioned above, by default we force eager loading for all relations.
-This behaviour can be modified in the configuration in order to apply it only on join relations having the EAGER fetch mode:
+This behavior can be modified in the configuration to apply it only on join relations having the EAGER fetch mode:

 # api/config/packages/api_platform.yaml